 - Washington Post on Rick Perry

 Wisconsin State House

-Jim Sensenbrenner, 70-two-year-old member of the U.S. House of Representatives has received nearly $100,000 in pension benefits since 2008 in addition to his salary ($174,000 plus perks) as a representative from Wisconsin’s 5th District.
+Jim Sensenbrenner, a 77-year-old member of the U.S. House of Representatives, has received nearly $100,000 in pension benefits since 2008 in addition to his salary ($174,000 plus perks) as a representative from Wisconsin’s 5th District.
 His Wisconsin pension is estimated to be around $30,000 in addition to his salary for serving in the U.S. House.
-Sensenbrenner’s estimated wealth is between 13.4-18.98 million dollars.
+Sensenbrenner’s estimated wealth is between 13.4–18.98 million dollars.

 The Wisconsin Department of Employee Trust Funds has provided the following information regarding pensions and benefits paid to Wisconsin state workers.